-Lastly, these physical and psychological tolls are often worsened by the social isolation, which comes from suffering fatigue, other hep C symptoms, and from the stigma that comes as a result of having hepatitis C, a communicable disease.
+Lastly, these physical and psychological tolls are often worsened by the social isolation, which comes from suffering fatigue, other hep C symptoms, the worry of passing HCV on, and from the stigma that comes as a result of having hepatitis C, a communicable disease.
+Someone stating that they are "afraid of passing this on so no intimate contact since being diagnosed.
+Makes for a very lonely existence."
 We know that those who are socially isolated have poorer health outcomes, do not access care as quickly or as often as they could, and can have more hospitalizations due to acute illness.